yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 menu : "no-main"
 ---
-CMake is a powerfull tool to manage c/c++ projects and I preffer to use in on my embbeded projects also.
-Usually I work in linux enviementn in terminal  and Iin linux enviroments , every thing installed in the place and thing works great, but when I had to switch it to eclipse on windows envement ,that  was a changled task  so I describe here the stages that I had to make in order import my cmkae forject from linux to windos based on eclipse.
-The first stage is to instal the following softawer on windows.
+CMake is a powerful tool to manage c/c++ projects, and I prefer to use it in on my embedded projects also.
+Usually, I  work in a Linux environment in the terminal where everything is installed properly in its place, and things work great.
+Still, when I had to switch it to eclipse on windows environment, that was a challenging task.
+Hence, I describe here the stages that I had to do to import a CMake project from Linux to eclipse that run on windows.
+The first stage is to install the following software on windows.

 * [arm tool chain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
 * [gnu make tool](http://gnuwin32.sourceforge.net/packages/make.htm) - used by cmake and eclipse